-Part 1: 'The Golden Rule and You' Activity (cont'd).
+The Golden Rule and You (cont'd.)

-Since "The Golden Rule and You" activity will most likely spark significant memories and help students make connections to experiences from their own lives, it can be used to inspire personal narrative writing.
+Since "The Golden Rule and You" activity is likely to spark significant memories and help students make connections to experiences from their own lives, it can be used to inspire personal narrative writing.
 Have students use the writing prompt below to create their own personal narrative.